mateusgamba/sidebar-grid/README.md

 # Drag drop from sidebar

-In one of the projects I'm working on I needed to include a drag and drop feature from a sidebar item to grid using React.
-Of the components found was used React-grid-layout with Toolbox example.
+I worked on a project that I had to include a drag and drop functionality from a sidebar item to a grid using React.
+The first  component I found was React-grid-layout with the Toolbox example but after applied to my project I realised it didn't have the functionality I was looking for.
-After studying component and applied to the project I realised I needed extra functionality such as drag an item from the sidebar to the grid.

-I found the gridstack.js plugin developed in Jquery and although I don’t like to mix react with Jquery I decided to use it for its resources.
+I found the gridstack.js plugin developed in jQuery and although I don’t like mixing react with jQuery I decided to use it to re-use some the drag and drop functionality I needed.

-In this tutorial I will explain my experience creating a drag and drop prototype where it is drag item from sidebar to grid and remove items from grid or sidebar.
+In this tutorial I will share my experience creating a prototype where an item is dragged from the sidebar to a grid and then removed from the grid or sidebar.

 ![](doc/drag-drop-sidebar.gif)

-The first step is necessary install the dependencies and set up the webpack.
+First, install the dependencies and set up webpack.

 Dependencies used: